 2. Default and Remedies. (a) Each of the occurrence of (i) a default, event of default, or other event on the basis of which a Party has the contractual right to accelerate, terminate (including automatic early termination, if applicable), or liquidate all Transactions under any of the Underlying Master Agreements, or (ii) any representation or warranty made or repeated by a Party hereunder proves to have been incorrect or misleading in any material respect when made or repeated, or (iii) a Party is in violation of, or fails to comply with, any covenant made hereunder, constitutes a "Default" under this Agreement.

-(b) Upon the occurrence and during the continuance of a Default in respect of any Defaulting Party, Non-defaulting Group may give notice to Defaulting Group specifying the relevant Default, declaring Defaulting Group in default of all Underlying Master Agreements and all Transactions thereunder, and designating a date not earlier than the date such notice is effective, but not later than 20 days after such notice is effective, upon which date each Non-defaulting Party shall (i) accelerate, terminate, and liquidate, or otherwise close-out all Transactions under its Underlying Master Agreements as of such designated date; (ii) exercise rights of setoff, netting, and/or recoupment in accordance with the terms of its Underlying Master Agreements; (iii) exercise rights to apply Collateral pursuant to all rgiths granted, and as specified in, its Underlying Master Agreements; (iv) retain any Collateral; (v) with respect to each Defaulting Party, withhold payment and performance of each Non-defaulting Party's Obligations to each Defaulting Party to pay, secure, setoff against, net, and/or recoup such Defaulting Party's Obligations to such Non-defaulting Party; (vi) convert any Obligation from one currency into another currency as set forth in Section 5; and (vii) take any other action permitted by law or in equity or by its Underlying Master Agreements or any Transactions thereunder necessary or appropriate to protect, preserve, or enforce its rights or to reduce any risk of loss or delay.
+(b) Upon the occurrence and during the continuance of a Default in respect of any Defaulting Party, Non-defaulting Group may give notice to Defaulting Group specifying the relevant Default, declaring Defaulting Group in default of any and all Underlying Master Agreements and any and all Transactions thereunder, and designating a date not earlier than the date such notice is effective, except if any company in the Defaulting Group, is subject a case under the Bankruptcy Code, no prior notice shall be required to such Party, but not later than 20 days after such notice is effective, upon which date each Non-defaulting Party shall (i) accelerate, terminate, and liquidate, or otherwise close-out all Transactions under its Underlying Master Agreements as of such designated date; (ii) exercise rights of setoff, netting, and/or recoupment in accordance with the terms of its Underlying Master Agreements; (iii) exercise rights to apply Collateral pursuant to all rights granted, and as specified in, its Underlying Master Agreements; (iv) retain any Collateral; (v) with respect to each Defaulting Party, withhold payment and performance of each Non-defaulting Party's Obligations to each Defaulting Party to pay, secure, setoff against, net, and/or recoup such Defaulting Party's Obligations to such Non-defaulting Party; (vi) convert any Obligation from one currency into another currency as set forth in Section 5; and (vii) take any other action permitted by law or in equity or by its Underlying Master Agreements or any Transactions thereunder necessary or appropriate to protect, preserve, or enforce its rights or to reduce any risk of loss or delay.
 This Section 2(b) shall be referred to herein as the "Underlying Master Agreements Close-Out."

 (c) Any and all notification requirements under the Underlying Master Agreements for accelerating, terminating, liquidating, or otherwise closing-out Transactions thereunder shall be superceded by Section 2(b) and shall be satisfied in all respects by the notice provided for in Section 2(b) and, with particularity, any automatic termination provided for in any Underlying Master Agreement shall be inapplicable thereto.
 If a Default occurs and if Non-defaulting Group does not elect to cause the Underlying Master Agreements Close-Out, each Party shall retain its rights and obligations under each Underlying Master Agreement with respect thereto.